kubestellar/kubestellar/CONTRIBUTING.md

 See [Git Commit Signoff and Signing](../direct/pr-signoff.md) for more information on how to do that.

 <!--end-second-include-->
-(If you are viewing this file in the repository, the [pre-req listing is in the docs subfolder](./docs/content/direct/pre-reqs.md))
+(If you are viewing this file in the repository, the [Git Signoff information is the docs subfolder](./docs/content/direct/pr-signoff.md))
 <!--start-third-include-->